xrd/final-scraper/_posts/2000-12-21-passion-play-of-oberammergau.md

 ### Written by: sharondawson14

+On Sunday, Sept.
+17 Jeanne picked up Vic at Jackie's and they drove to a motel in DesMoines where they stayed overnight, taking the hotel shuttle to the DesMoines airport the following morning for the flight to Chicago and then Newark.
+Marietta and Sharon caught an early morning shuttle bus on Sept.
+18 from the First Methodist Church parking lot to Los Angeles International Airport.

 We met Jeanne and Vic at the Newark Airport on Monday that day and all flew together to Zurich, Switzerland.
 The flight to Zurich was about 8 hours; we lost time by flying east.
 We were met by the bus from Educational